rootstrap/apple_auth/README.md

 ------------------

-After installing the gem, you need to run the generator.
+After installing the gem, you need to run this generator.

     $ rails g apple_auth:config